 ClassificationThis section has been translated automatically.

-- Type I Peripheral neurofibromatosis, also called classical or cutaneous NF, 85% of all cases.
-Autosomal dominant inherited defect of the NFI gene (Neurofibromatosis-1 gene; gene locus: 17q11.2).
+- Type I Peripheral neurofibromatosis, also called classic or cutaneous NF, 85% of all cases.
+Autosomal-dominantly inherited defect of the NFI gene (neurofibromatosis-1 gene; gene locus: 17q11.2).
 It is characterized by cafe-au-lait spots and visible neurofibromas.

-- Type II central neurofibromatosis, uni- or bilateral acoustic neuroma (hearing loss often the first symptom at 20-30 years of age); café-au-lait spots only in about 50% of cases, no Lisch nodules.
-In this form of neurofibromatosis an autosomal dominant mutation of both alleles in the NFII gene (Neurofibromatosis-2 gene; gene locus: 22q12.2) with consecutive disruption of the expression of the tumor suppressor protein Merlin (acronym for Moesin-Ezrin-Radixin like protein) also called Schwannomin (see below).
+- Type II Central neurofibromatosis, unilateral or bilateral acoustic neuromas (hearing loss often as first symptom at 20-30 years); cafe-au-lait spots only in about 50% of cases, no Lisch nodules.
+This form of neurofibromatosis involves an autosomal-dominant inherited mutation of both alleles in the NFII gene (neurofibromatosis-2 gene; gene locus: 22q12.2) with consecutive disruption of expression of the tumor suppressor protein Merlin (acronym for moesin-ezrin-radixin like protein) also called Schwannomin (see below).

 - Type IV Atypical neurofibromatosis (heterogeneous group).
-Autosomal-dominantly inherited inversions on gene locus 12q21-12q24.2.
+Autosomal-dominantly inherited inversions at gene locus 12q21-12q24.2.

-- Type VIII Neurofibromatosis-Noonan syndrome (syn.
-Watson syndrome), complex form of peripheral neurofibromatosis (NF type I) with the clinical phenotype of Noonan syndrome (short stature, ptosis, midface hypoplasia, pterygium colli, learning disabilities and muscle hypotension).
-Autosomal dominant inherited defect of the NFNS gene (neurofibromatosis-noonan syndrome gene; gene locus: 17q11.2) with consecutive defect of neurofibromin.
+- Type VIII neurofibromatosis-Noonan syndrome (syn.
+Watson syndrome), complex form of peripheral neurofibromatosis (NF type I) with the clinical phenotype of Noonan syndrome (short stature, ptosis, midface hypoplasia, pterygium colli, learning disability, and muscle hypotonia).
+Autosomal-dominant inherited defect of the NFNS gene (neurofibromatosis Noonan syndrome gene; gene locus: 17q11.2) with consecutive defect of neurofibromin.

 Occurrence/EpidemiologyThis section has been translated automatically.